Information for Parents and Carers

 Join us at an Open Day

-We encourage parents and guardians to also attend an Open Day when they are able to.
-At the moment we are running Virtual Open Days; where students can receive all the same information as they would at an on-campus event, within the comfort of your own home.
-They can be a real benefit to alleviate some of the concerns you may have about university.
+We encourage parents and carers to also attend an Open Day when you are able to.
+Open Days can be a real benefit to alleviate some of the concerns the students or yourselves may have about university.

 To explore the opportunities available at the University of Northampton; you can register for one of our upcoming Open Days.